 Excessive movement (hyperkinetic behavior) often decreases as the child grows older.
 It may disappear entirely by adolescence.

 A child who is normally very active often responds well to specific directions and a program of regular physical activity.
-But, a child with a ADHD has a hard time following directions and controlling impulses.
+But, a child with ADHD may have a hard time following directions and controlling impulses.

 When to Contact a Medical Professional

-- Your child seems hyperactive all the time.
+- Your child seems hyperactive much of the time.

-- Your child is very active, aggressive, impulsive, and has difficulty concentrating.
+- Your child is very active, aggressive, impulsive, or has difficulty concentrating.